ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 and unit test sucess/failure accounting.
 If mocks are enabled, [CMock] builds on Unity to generate mock functions from source header files with expectation test accounting.
-Ceedling is the glue that combines these frameworks, your project's toolchain, and your source code into a collection of test executables you can run as a singular suite.
+Ceedling is the glue that combines these frameworks, your project’s toolchain, and your source code into a collection of test executables you can run as a singular suite.

 ## What is a test executable?